 Looking back at what L.S Lowry created within his life, putting the industrial North on the map whilst maintaining another full-time job as a rent collector and as carer for his mother in her later years, he was able to become a trailblazer for the outsider artist and the working man.
 Time and appreciation gifted the blue-chip artist with impressive auction results, doubling the estimations and taking figures like £2.65 million at Christie's auction in 2020.

 We are incredibly privileged to offer for sale a collection of rare hand signed prints by one of Britain's leading painters, L.S Lowry.
-All the pieces in this collection are from a small series of prints personally signed by Lowry across his lifetime, coming to Hancock Gallery in September 2021.
-Sign up to our mailing list below to be the first to know when you can see this collection in person.
+All the pieces in this collection are from a small series of prints personally signed by Lowry across his lifetime, join us this October for a limited time only, a chance to peruse and enjoy exclusive work from one of our Signature artists.